 To book Will Storr for your event call: +44 (0)20 3124 1860

-Based on years of research, and honed during his regularly sold out London courses, ‘The Science of Storytelling’ is Will Storr’s unique exploration of craft for writers of all kinds.
+Based on years of original research, and honed during his regularly sold out London courses, ‘The Science of Storytelling’ is Will Storr’s unique exploration of the secrets and power of story.

-His next book, ‘Selfie’, is a history of the western self from Aristotle to Generation Z. It will be published by Picador in February 2017.
+Will Storr is a multi-award willing journalist and author, who has written for The New Yorker, The Guardian and The Sunday Times.
+His next book, ‘Selfie’, is a history of the western self from Aristotle to the Millennials.
+It will be published by Picador in June 2017.

 ‘Storr can open chapters like a stage conjurer.
 He is a funny and companionable guide . . . [who] confounds expectations’ The Guardian